Twins vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Twins vs. Tigers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Carlos Correa and the Minnesota Twins will attempt to beat Matt Vierling and the Detroit Tigers when the teams square off on Sunday at 2:10 PM ET.
+Joey Wentz will be on the mound for the Detroit Tigers when they take on Carlos Correa and the Minnesota Twins on Friday at 6:40 PM ET.

-The favored Twins have -210 moneyline odds to win against the underdog Tigers, who are listed at +170.
-The over/under is 8 runs for this matchup.
+The favored Twins have -145 moneyline odds against the underdog Tigers, who are listed at +120.
+The over/under is 9 runs for the game.

 Rep your team with officially licensed Twins gear!
 Head to Fanatics to find jerseys, shirts, and much more.